mikebaldi/Idle-Champions/docfiles/gem-farmers-guide-champions.md

   Recommendation: **Highly recommended**

 1. `Virgil` TBD\
-  Can Ellywick if one wants to increase BPH by sacrificing GPH.\
+  Can replace Ellywick if one wants to increase BPH by sacrificing GPH.\
   Recommendation: **Situational**

 1. `Havilar` will increase the quest rewards gained when killing imps.
 This makes her useful for specific adventures where you don't already have a 1-kill for your party, such as "Cursed Farmer".\